dev-javascript/tabs-more-button/CODE_OF_CONDUCT.md

 ## Semantic Versioning

-`more-tabs` follows semantic versioning.
+`tabs-more-button` follows semantic versioning.
 We release patch versions for critical bugfixes, minor versions for new features or non-essential changes, and major versions for any breaking changes.

 ## Proposing a Change